MayankSingh-coder/MayankSingh-coder/README.md

 - 🤖 I’ve been diving into **AI/LLMs**, building hands-on projects that explore how models work at a foundational level—like multi-layer perceptrons and attention mechanisms.

+- 🧠 Currently building an **open-source project that mimics human brain-like neural networks**, exploring how LLMs learn, reason, and scale.

 - ☁️ Passionate about **cloud infrastructure**, and always excited to work with **Kubernetes** and scalable architecture.

 - 💻 Open to collaboration on **Node.js, React, and cloud-native projects**—especially ones where we can learn and build together.